AnaisDenis/moustic/doc/install_python.md

 You should see a URL like this: http://127.0.0.1:8050/ You can click on it if it appears interactive.
 Otherwise, copy and paste this URL into your browser.

 Congratulations !
 You can use moustic !
+Next time, just reactivate the virtual environment and launch the application.

 Note: The Moustic app allows you to download swarm videos.
 This feature requires downloading an application (see Install FFMPEG section).
 ### Install FFMPEG